DarkGeekMS/portrait-synthesis-from-speech/README.md

-# Face Synthesis From Text
+# Portrait Synthesis From Speech

-This repository contains the main code for face synthesis from text and its experiments.
+This repository contains the main code for `portrait synthesis from speech` project and its experiments.
+The project mainly consists of :
+-   Speech Recognition.
+-   Face generation from Text.
+-   Face Refinement.
+-   Multiple Head Poses Generation.

 ## Installation